Karate vs Muay Thai: which style is more effective?

 Karate vs Muay Thai: which style is more capable?

 in Muay Thai there is no kata.
-The main pressure is put on pad work, heavy bag work and a mean, tough full contact sparring.
+In Muay Thai the pressure is put on pad work, heavy bag workout, and a tough full contact sparring.
 That's how you learn how to fight with a tough opponent that - using Bruce Lee words - can kick back.
 I think is much more real that way.

 in Thai boxing training experience comes from a full contact sparring as opposed to karate semi contact and point sparring.